MicrosoftDocs/fabric-docs/docs/data-factory/transform-data.md

 ### Step 2: Get data

 1. On the **Connect to data source** dialog presented next, enter the details to connect to your Azure SQL database, then select **Next**.
-For this example, you use the **AdventureWorksLT** sample database configured when you setup the Azure SQL database in the prerequisites.
+For this example, you use the **AdventureWorksLT** sample database configured when you set up the Azure SQL database in the prerequisites.

    :::image type="content" source="media/transform-data/select-azure-sql.png" alt-text="Screenshot showing how to connect to an Azure SQL database.":::